The Answers To All Your Dance Questions!Here you’ll find answers to frequently asked questions concerning your dance instruction and private lessons.

 What types of packages do you offer new students?

-Most new students take advantage of our New Student Special (3 private lessons, 1 session of unlimited group classes, 3 social dance).
+Most new students take advantage of our New Student Special (2 private lessons, 1 session of unlimited group classes, social dances).
 We have a New Student Special for individuals and couples.
 These specials provide more than a 50% discount from the normal rates.